 Web Scrapers

 One of the most notorious uses of photographs scraped online and, by extension, potential biometric privacy and compliance applications, are vendors such as Clearview that hoover up millions if not billions of images and then sell offerings to law enforcement, among other clients access to vast databases with image and facial recognition use cases.
-Clearview has been the target of both private actions alleging noncompliance with various laws ranging from BIPA to the GDPR, which have resulted in orders to stop their activities as well as monetary settlements.
+Clearview has been the target of both private actions alleging noncompliance with various laws ranging from BIPA to the GDPR, which have resulted in orders to stop their activities as well as monetary settlements on numerous occasions, including a $33 million fine from a Dutch regulator.

 Helping Clients Navigate Biometric Privacy Compliance